Text Link

 In this article

-Using a person’s correct name and pronouns is a simple way to show a friend or family member that you love and respect them.
+Using a person’s correct name and pronouns is a simple way to show a friend or family member you love and respect them.
 If you mess up, apologize without defensiveness, correct yourself, and move on.
-Don’t make a big deal about it and avoid centering yourself.
+Making a big deal out of it can make the situation more tense than it has to be.

 2. Take the initiative to educate yourself

 Actively seek out LGBTQIA+ and eating disorder learning resources and guides.
-It’s important not to put the onus on your loved one to educate you as that can be emotionally exhausting and distressing.
-Familiarize yourself with the factors which increase the likelihood of LGBTQIA+ folks developing an eating disorder and barriers that make it harder for members of this community to access treatment.
+It’s important not to put the onus on your loved one to educate you, as that can be emotionally exhausting and distressing.
+Familiarize yourself with the factors that increase the likelihood of LGBTQIA+ folks developing an eating disorder and barriers that make it harder for members of this community to access treatment.

 3. Listen with an open mind and heart

-If your loved one feels comfortable enough to approach you about something, make sure to receive them and their comments from a non-judgmental and compassionate place.
+If your loved one feels comfortable enough to approach you about something, receive them and their comments from a non-judgmental and compassionate place.
 Avoid getting defensive or avoiding accountability.

 4. Avoid making assumptions

 Never assume any person’s gender, pronouns, or sexuality.
-If you aren’t sure what terms to use for someone, ask in a respectful way.
+If you aren’t sure what terms to use for someone, ask respectfully.
 In the same way, you never want to make assumptions about your loved one’s eating disorder, how it affects them, and the nature of their recovery.
-It is also important not to make assumptions about what type of eating disorder a person has, or how well they are doing in recovery, based on their body size, shape, or weight.
+It is also important not to make assumptions about what type of eating disorder a person has or how well they are doing in recovery based on their body size, shape, or weight.

 5. View the term ally as an action, not a label